the-write-one/gurobi-groovy/bin/bin.md

 ## Model Example

-For the purposes of this excercise, we will be building and solving a trivial SOS model.
+For the purposes of this exercise, we will be building and solving a trivial SOS model.
 For more details, please see
 * [sos](sos/sos.md) - a very simple Special Ordered Set (SOS) model